 First of all, the stain was a bit darker because the wood was rawer, which made the second coat of stain to prevent bleeding not that effective, which led to the paint bleed a little bit.

-Other than that the other areas where beautiful and crisp.
+Other than that, the other areas were beautiful and crisp.

 Do you know that it takes me over 25 hours of work to complete a single Cricut article?
 I know, it’s crazy!
 But I like to make sure that you understand EVERYTHING!